1960 Formula One season: Race 9: Italy

 With the World Championship settled in favour of Jack Brabham and the Italian authorities deciding that the Italian Grand Prix would be held on the combined road and oval course at the Monza Autodrome near Milan (making it the fastest circuit of the year), all the big British teams boycotted the event, citing the fragility, extreme roughness and poor construction of the concrete banking and the field consisted of the works Ferraris, the Coopers of Scuderia Eugenio Castellotti and Scuderia Centro Sud and a few privateers.
 To increase the size of the field, Formula 2 cars were allowed, with Porsche turning up with a pair of 718s for Hans Herrmann and Edgar Barth.

 The powerful Ferraris dominated, with Phil Hill sharing the front row with fellow American Ritchie Ginther and Willy Mairesse with a couple of Coopers on the second row.
 In the race, Ginther and Hill led while Mairesse was slowed by team orders to help tow a fourth Ferrari – an F2 car driven by Wolfgang Von Trips – away from the two Porsches.
 This allowed Giulio Cabianca to run third in his Castellotti Cooper.
 Mairesse eventually returned to third place while Hill passed early leader Ginther to win the race.
 Ferrari finished 1–2–3, but it was an irrelevant result given the competition.

+Jack Brabham won his 2nd consecutive drivers' championship with one race to go as even if Bruce McLaren won at Riverside with Brabham out of the points, McLaren's 4th at Silverstone would be dropped and McLaren would be on 38 if that happened, 2 points behind Brabham.